STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Conclusion

 \section{Conclusion}

-This work establishes STONE, the first comprehensive framework that demonstrates how to realize one-to-N backdoor attacks in 3D point clouds using configurable spherical triggers.
-The framework's feasibility is theoretically grounded in Neural Tangent Kernel analysis, which shows that poisoned models can learn to associate distinct spatial trigger configurations with different target labels.
-This theoretical foundation is extensively validated through rigorous experiments across multiple datasets and architectures, confirming that multi-target backdoor attacks represent a severe and adaptable threat to 3D vision systems.
+This work establishes \emph{STONE}, the first approach that realizes the one-to-N universal backdoor attack in 3D point clouds under the black box and dirty label setting---a critical threat model previously unexplored.
+The feasibility of this attack is supported by a key theoretical insight: the interference between distinct target mappings exhibits an exponential decay with respect to the distance between their corresponding trigger configurations in the parameter space.
+This property allows for the design of multiple, minimally interfering triggers within a confined spatial domain.
+This theoretical foundation is extensively validated through rigorous experiments across multiple datasets and network architectures, confirming that multi-target backdoor attacks represent a severe and practically viable threat to 3D vision systems.

-Our work provides both a theoretical basis and a practical implementation for this new attack paradigm, establishing spherical triggers as an effective mechanism for dynamic target control in 3D domains.
-The STONE framework opens a new research direction by proving the viability of spatial configuration as a discriminative mechanism, paving the way for developing more flexible, stealthy, and defense-resistant one-to-N attacks.
+Our work thus bridges the critical research gap in one-to-N backdoor universal attacks for 3D point clouds, transforming this concept from an intuitive possibility into a practically realized and theoretically substantiated threat.
+By proving the viability of parametric configuration as a robust discriminative mechanism, the STONE framework opens a new research direction and paves the way for developing more flexible, stealthy, and defense-resistant backdoor strategies in 3D domains.